 Furthermore, lean muscle is made entirely of complete protein.
 Lean muscle improves metabolism, helps burn body fat, and regulates body temperature.
 Your protein intake can determine how well your body gains muscle mass to keep you strong and healthy.

-Why is a Collagen Supplement so Important?
+Why is Collagen Protein so Important?

 How to Choose a High-Quality Complete Protein